EdwardBerman/shopt/README.md

 analyticLBFGS.jl
 > Provides the necessary arguments (cost function and gradient) to the optimize function for analytic fits

+pixelGridAutoencoder.jl
+> Houses the function defining the autoencoder and other machine learning functions supplied to Flux's training call

 interpolate.jl
 > For Point Spread Functions that vary across the Field of View, interpolate.jl will fit a nth degree polynomial in u and v to show how each of the pixel grid parameters change across the (u,v) plane